Top bank accounts for retirees and low income earners.

 Do you know how banks make the majority of their profits?
 They used to come from home loans but according to a recent report from UBS Investment, there has been a major shift and now banks make most of their money from everyday transaction accounts.
 And what’s really shocking is that most of that money comes from low income accounts, so it’s the people who can least afford it that are propping up the banks big profits!

 Charges on overdrawing, missing monthly deposit quotas and minimum balance requirements is where the banks’ profits are coming from according to the report.
 Unfortunately it’s retirees and those already struggling to pay their bills that are paying those fees and charges.

 The good news is that its quite simple to avoid unnecessary fees when you’re on a limited income.
 There are genuine bank accounts out there that will work with your personal situation.
 Look for an everyday bank account that has features like no monthly deposit requirements, no minimum balance and limited fees on overdraws and no monthly fees.

-You can also compare all the other 135 bank accounts in the market quickly and easily on Mozo with our handy bank account search tool.
+You can compare bank accounts in the market quickly and easily on Mozo with our handy bank account search tool.

 Reverse the roles

 If you have some spare savings putting them in a high interest savings account instead of your low interest everyday transaction account, will actually see the bank paying you!
 You’ll want to look around for a savings account with ongoing high interest, no fees and no restrictions on transactions as well as no deposit requirements.
 Here’s some of the more popular accounts currently available: